Custom Software · Lansing

 Exactly what you get

 Software that handles the regulated, legacy-tethered 20% of your operation off-the-shelf SaaS can't touch, integrated with the generic tools you keep for the routine work.
 The compliance workflow, the reconciliation, the audit report all become part of the system.
-Depending on what you're building, this overlaps with custom ERP (Enterprise Resource Planning) for full operations, internal tools for ops screens, and business intelligence dashboards for the reporting layer.
+Depending on what you're building, this overlaps with custom ERP (Enterprise Resource Planning) for full operations, internal tools for ops screens, and business intelligence (BI) dashboards for the reporting layer.

 How to choose a developer in Lansing